wrabit/tailwind-merge-python/README.md

 ## Roadmap

-- Support for custom utility classes
 - Introduce class validation to ensure we only merge valid Tailwind classes
 - Check support for Tailwind CSS v4

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.